 Fall prevention is something that can help seniors avoid debilitating injuries.
 Falls and balance problems are a main reason why many older adults lose their independence.
 In addition to causing a physical injury, falls can impact a person emotionally and socially and can significantly change a person’s quality of life.
 Unfortunately, the fear of falling often causes older adults to avoid leaving the house, decline social invitations, and miss important family functions.
 This behavior can lead to feelings of anxiety, loneliness, social isolation, sadness and depression.

 Each year, millions of seniors fall.
 While some falls are not serious, others cause injuries, such as knee and hip fractures, that can take months and years to rehabilitate.
-Here are some facts about older adult falls:
+Here are some facts about the need of fall safety for the elderly:

 - Every year, 1 in 3 older adults fall and 1 in 5 sustain a serious injury such as a broken hip, fracture, concussion, and other injuries